NastiaGusev/travel-companion/README.md

 # AI Travel Companion — Backend Service
-A backend service for planning and organizing trips — built as a production-quality showcase of backend engineering in Kotlin and Spring Boot.
-## Overview
-A REST API for managing trips, day-by-day itineraries, and stops, with JWT authentication and PostgreSQL persistence.
+A REST API for managing trips, day-by-day itineraries, and stops grounded in real places via Google Places, with JWT authentication and PostgreSQL persistence.
 Every resource is ownership-scoped and shareable with other users, concurrent edits are guarded with optimistic locking, the schema is migration-managed, and the whole stack runs locally with a single command and is deployed to AWS with automated CI/CD.
 ## Tech stack
 - **Language:** Kotlin
 - **Framework:** Spring Boot 4.1